-14.0 Entering Into Contracts
+15.0 Entering into and Signing Contracts

 The nature of organising events and festivals is such that the organiser or the chairperson of the local organising committee will be involved in agreeing and entering into a number of contracts.
 These can be wide ranging and will place a responsibility and a liability on the actual organisers.
 The contracts will be very much dependent on the nature and scale of the specific event or festival but could include some of the following: